 Online tools to check out neighborhood safety

-Check out these online crime tools to help you check the safety of neighborhoods. earching online is a good place to start to find out your neighborhood’s trouble-issues, but make sure you actually go out and look in person.
+Searching online is a good place to start to find out your neighborhood’s trouble issues, but make sure you actually go out and look in person.

 - Check out online reviews (Google and Yelp) to see what other people have said about the landlord.